-Chełmno, as one of the few Polish cities, can boast of an almost fully preserved circumference of the medieval defensive walls.
+Chełmno, as one of the few Polish towns, can boast of an almost fully preserved circumference of the medieval defensive walls.
 It is currently 80% of their original length with 23 towers preserved.
 The most interesting of these are: Powder Tower where the archaeological section of the Chełmno Land Museum is located, Dominican and Virgin Towers, where the seat of the Knight’s brotherhood of Chełmno is situated.
-Until today, the Grudziądz Gate, located on the eastern side of the city, has been preserved, thanks to the sacral function it has performed since the 17th century and partly the Merseburg Gate within the monastery complex.
-In the north-western part of the city, at the post-Cistercian monastery, the so-called Mestwin Tower is located.
+Until today, the Grudziądz Gate, located on the eastern side of the town, has been preserved, thanks to the sacral function it has performed since the 17th century and partly the Merseburg Gate within the monastery complex.
+In the north-western part of the town, at the post-Cistercian monastery, the so-called Mestwin Tower is located.
 It comes from the second half of 13 century (raised at the turn of the 13th and 14th centuries) and most likely is a part of the former Teutonic residence.